emmyyin/kattis-info/README.md

 # kattis-info

-This script can be used to get your Kattis score and ranking from the command line.
+This script can be used to get your Kattis score and ranking from the command line, along with all the problems you have solved.
 As of now only login through a Google-account is possible.

 ## How to use
 #### Set up